NASA's Mars helicopter Ingenuity successfully completed its historic first flight

 First flight

 Ingenuity, which is a technology demonstration, flew for about 40 seconds total on Monday.
-The 4-pound helicopter spun up its two 4-foot blades, rose up 10 feet (3 meters) in the air, hovered, took a photo, and touched back down on Mars.
+The 4-pound helicopter spun up its two 4-foot blades, rose up 10 feet (3 meters) in the air, hovered, made a turn, took a photo, and touched back down on Mars.

 Ingenuity could fly up to four more times over the coming weeks.